 Your sales professionals should be flexible and creative to engage with their prospects.
 So, standardizing a sales funnel won’t act as a script or a sales playbook.
 However, it is a guideline that you can tweak and adjust.

 You can automate some of the steps that would be repeated and allow sales reps to focus on building relationships.
 For example, behavioral data is used to identify the customer’s pain points.

-According to GrowMeOrganic, over 80% of prospects say ‘no’ four times before turning into yes.
+According to GrowMeOrganic, over 80% of prospects say ‘no’ four times before turning it into “yes.”
 This happens because most sales reps concentrate on the top of the funnel.

-By following up, your valuable prospects won’t be slipping from your fingers.
+By following up, your valuable prospects won’t be slipping through your fingers.
 You can even set notifications for calendar reminders in your email software to keep on top of follow-ups.

 What To Do-

-The follow-up process helps in optimizing your sales funnel by removing prospects that aren’t responding after repeated calls or asked to connect at a later time.
+The follow-up process helps optimize your sales funnel by removing prospects who aren’t responding after repeated calls or are asked to connect at a later time.

 Closing the Deal

 Your end goal should be to make customers purchase.
 Your lead nurturing efforts will help you to understand what might be holding customers back.

 Always align your priorities by referring to the previous communication.
 This will assure the buyer that you understand their pain points and can help resolve them.